 The only evident contributor is the use phase.
-Passing from old to new process there is a reduction of 27%.
+Passing from old to new process there is a reduction of respectively around 40% (compared to standard) and 8% (compared to innovative 2013).

 Resource Depletion, fossil and mineral, reserve Based, CML2002

 Resource Depletion - Phases Comparison